What’s happening on 1 July 2026?

 An audit-ready case note isn’t just a longer version of what you’re already writing.
 It’s documentation that meets specific requirements from the NDIS Practice Standards, the Code of Conduct, and the Incident Management Rules.
 Auditors look for structure, not length.

-An audit-ready note needs to show:
+An audit-ready note shows:

 That the participant’s choices and preferences were respected during the session.
 That activities were linked to NDIS plan goals where relevant.
 That any safety concerns, incidents, or behavioural events were documented with appropriate detail.
 That private information was handled in line with Australian privacy law.
 That the session type, duration, and location match what was claimed.